 Let’s face it, when women travel we have a number of considerations that are quite different than our male counterparts.
 I’ve been traveling since I was a teenager.
-However, it wasn’t until I my round the world trip in 2014 with my friend Michael that I realized something.
-Traveling as a woman and traveling as a man are two different stories.
+However, it wasn’t until I my round-the-world trip in 2014 with my friend Michael that I realized something.
+Female travel and traveling as a man are two different stories.

 Women are getting out and exploring the world!
 Solo female travel has increased drastically in the past few years, for example.
-Women only yoga and fitness retreats are growing in popularity, and women are opting to take hen parties abroad.
-Additionally, I’ve personally met hundreds of amazing women traveling either solo, with partners, or friends all around the world.
+Women-only yoga and fitness retreats are growing in popularity, and women are opting to take hen parties abroad.
+Additionally, I’ve personally met hundreds of amazing women traveling either solo, with partners, or with friends all around the world.

 That said, I want to share everything I’ve learned in the past few years about traveling as a woman.
-Here are all my travel tips, hacks, and safety recommendations for when women travel!
+Here are all my travel tips, hacks, and safety recommendations for female travel!

 Opt for Daytime Travel & Direct Routes